Working with Docker Images – How to Build Docker Images

-Pushing Docker Images to a Docker Repository:
+Pushing Docker Images to Repository

 This section shows you how to push your image to Docker Hub.
-Make sure you have an active account on Docker Hub Registry, if not, register there.
+Make sure you have an active account on Docker Hub Registry.
+If not, register there.

 At first, login to Docker Hub using the following command.
 Replace “itzgeekweb” with your Docker registry username.